Backbase/backbase.github.io/_posts/2023-06-26-angular-standalone-components.md

 ## Bootstrapping an app

 Once the `AppComponent` is standalone you can get rid of the `AppModules` completely and use
-[bootstrapApplication](https://angular.io/api/platform-browser/bootstrapApplication "https://angular.io/api/platform-browser/bootstrapApplication") API to bootstrap the application in `src/main.ts` file and importing the dependencies directly in the `AppComponent`, you can find more about this [here](https://angular.io/guide/standalone-components#bootstrapping-an-application-using-a-standalone-component "https://angular.io/guide/standalone-components#bootstrapping-an-application-using-a-standalone-component").
+[bootstrapApplication](https://angular.io/api/platform-browser/bootstrapApplication "https://angular.io/api/platform-browser/bootstrapApplication") API to bootstrap the application in `src/main.ts` file and import the dependencies directly in the `AppComponent`, for more information see [here](https://angular.io/guide/standalone-components#bootstrapping-an-application-using-a-standalone-component "https://angular.io/guide/standalone-components#bootstrapping-an-application-using-a-standalone-component").

 {% include
 components/figure.html